locbqvmo/report/README.md

 - Clone the project to your machine using SSH key
 - Create a branch for you using your name.
 For example, your name is Nguyen Van A, therefore your branch will be nguyen-van-a
 - At the start of the day, everyone has to write their report into the file `start-day-reports.md`, commit your change and push to your own branch.
-After that, create a Pull Request on github to the branch `main`.
+After that, create a Pull Request on github to the branch `master`.
 If there is no conflict, feel free to merge.
 If there is any conflicts, you have to resolve the conflicts first.
-My advice is to pull from branch `main` first before push it to your branch, and then create a Pull Request.
+My advice is to pull from branch `master` first before push it to your branch, and then create a Pull Request.
 - Each person will create a folder according yo your name and create md files for end of the day reports

 ```